-Today we ran into an issue where we had a one-off script that just needed to work, but it was just chewing threw memory like nothing.
+Today I ran into an issue where we had a one-off script that just needed to work, but it was just chewing threw memory like nothing.

 check for free space